You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.

 Assemble the lasagna by layering the grilled zucchini slices, beef, ricotta, and shredded mozzarella.

-Grilling helps dry them off and remove some of the water.
+Zucchini has a high water content, so going through the extra step of grilling the zucchini slices is a must.
+Grilling helps dry them and remove some of the water.
 Otherwise, they will release water into the lasagna as it bakes.

 Grilling works best to remove the water.
-But as an alternative to grilling, you can bake the zucchini slices in a 500°F oven until golden, for about 5 minutes on each side:
+But as an alternative, you can bake the zucchini slices in a 500°F oven until golden, for about 5 minutes on each side, as shown in the photo below:

 You can also broil the zucchini.
-Use a broiler-safe baking sheet and unbleached parchment paper marked as broiler-safe.
+Use a broiler-safe baking sheet and unbleached parchment paper marked as broiler-safe (or nonstick foil).
 Broil the zucchini slices 6 inches below the heating element (not directly below) for 3-4 minutes per side.

 If opting for baking or broiling the zucchini slices, remember to set the oven to 350°F when you're done.